 - Soap coloring (optional)

-- Stir to check the consistency.
-If it seems too liquidy, reheat it and add more soap flakes.
-If it seems too thick, reheat it and add more water.
-The moisture content varies from one brand of bar soap to the next, so you'll probably have to do a bit of tweaking to get your recipe just right.
+Cover the bowl of soap and allow it to cool for 12 to 24 hours.
+After the soap has rested, stir to check it for consistency.
+The goal is to have a bowl of congealed soap.
+If the mixture seems too thin, reheat it and add a bit more soap flakes.
+If the mixture seems too thick, reheat it and add a bit more water.
+The moisture content varies from one brand of bar soap to the next, so you'll likely need to tweak the recipe to get it to your preference.

 Finalize the Soap